codercreative/flash-cards-dev/README.md

 ### Issues

 - Currently, the user can only flip from question to answer on iphones and ipads.
-I need to make sure that user can flip back from question to answer
+I need to make sure that user can flip back from answer to question.

 ### Resources: